casino days

 3. Aces: Worth 1 point.

 Note: Only the last digit of the total value matters.
-So, if the sum of your cards is over 9, the tens digit is dropped.
+So, if the sum of your cards exceeds 9, drop the tens digit.
 For example, if you have a 7 and a 6 (totalling 13), the hand’s value is 3 (the last digit).

 Punto Banco Table Layout

 1. General table layout: There are 12-14 seats around the table for players to sit, but you don’t need to be seated to place a bet.
-The dealer typically stands behind the table, controlling the game, handling the cards, and making decisions according to the rules;
+The dealer typically stands behind the table, controls the game, handles the cards, and makes decisions according to the rules.

 3. Side bets (optional):